 As I move up in my career I find myself increasingly on the side of reviewing resumes.
+One thing I will say is that it is very easy to tell which resumes have been written by inexperienced resume writers and which resumes have been written with the help of a company like ARC Resumes.
 There are so many articles out there all proclaiming to know what makes the best resume and it can be very confusing.
 While I can’t speak for every employer, I have had the opportunity to review resumes in two different industries, so I have an idea of things that are totally killing resumes.

 The above image is a resume that I mocked up with a few of the resume killers I’ve seen.